-Each day’s lessons will take half an hour to 45 minutes.
+Each day’s lessons (usually several short videos with quizzes to review what you learned) will take half an hour to 45 minutes.
 (You don't have to do it all in one day, of course.)
 You can download the audio files and pdf exercises and examples to review offline.

 Day 1 starts with a welcome video.
 It gives an overview of what you'll learn.
 Then there are two brief lessons: an introduction to short and long vowels and a lesson on homophones.
-There are review activities and questions to help you remember what you learned.
+There are quizzes and homophone discussion questions to help you remember what you learned.

 Here’s a little more information on the first day’s lessons: